POST GRADUATE CERTIFICATE IN SPECIAL EDUCATION NEEDS COORDINATION (SENCO)

 Learners First in partnership with the University of Huddersfield

-Learners First is delighted to be working in partnership with the University of Huddersfield to offer this exciting opportunity to schools and academies subscribing to the 2020/21 Learners First offer.
-The programme will be delivered locally through a combination of online and distance learning, face to face delivery and learning walks within school settings (when current social distancing restrictions allow).
+Following the success of the first cohorts in 2020/21, Learners First is delighted to be again working in partnership with the University of Huddersfield to offer this exciting opportunity to schools and academies subscribing to the 2021/22 Learners First offer.
+The programme will be delivered locally through a combination of online and distance learning, face to face delivery and learning walks within school settings.

 There are two modules, each worth 30 credits at Master’s level.
 These are: